Zhr-Srj/TripSimAcin-AMR/README.md

   - Table 9 contents are from this file.
 * FeatureSelection.ipynb:
   - Feature selection using PCA and Information content.
+* IC_Q4_validation1.ipynb:
+  - Comparison of TripSimAcin-AMR with traditional ML models on IC-selected features and drug vector of size 881.
+* IC_Q4_validation1.ipynb:
+  - Comparison of TripSimAcin-AMR with traditional ML models on IC-selected features and drug vector of size 303, which was      selected by SHAP.

 ## Data folder
 Includes all datasets used in the article's analysis.